freenetdigital/kube-ldap/README.md

 * /token
   * Is called by kubernetes (see [TokenReview](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.9/#tokenreview-v1-authentication)) to verify the token used for authentication.
   * Verifies the integrity of the JWT (using the signature) and returns a TokenReview response containing the username, uid and group memberships of the authenticated user.
+* /cacert
+  * provides the ca.crt from the cluster to be used in the kubectl configuration
+  * CA file has to be mounted in the pod at /etc/kubernetes/pki/ca.crt

 ## Deployment
 The recommended way to deploy kube-ldap is deplyoing kube-ldap in kubernetes itself using the [gyselroth/kube-ldap](https://hub.docker.com/r/gyselroth/kube-ldap/) docker image.